UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/azzam.zafar/index.md

   - The complete system can be powered on a 9V battery, which makes the system portable and independent.

+These are images of the physical hardware and connections
 ![Hardware1](Project_Hardware_Image_1.jpg)
 ![Hardware2](Project_Hardware_Image_2.jpg)